Skip to main content

 • “The artwork is cute, the interface, humor, and atmosphere all work in its favor and I'd honestly like to see more games set in this world, but the sudden spike in difficulty just ruined it for me and I hate to give it a thumbs down.”

-The monetization model of Card City Nights is highly praised for its absence of microtransactions and in-app purchases, offering players a complete experience for a one-time purchase.
-Reviewers appreciate the game's generous pricing and the ability to collect over 180 unique cards without the pressure of additional payments, making it a refreshing alternative to typical collectible card games that often rely on monetization strategies.
+The monetization model of Card City Nights is highly praised for its absence of microtransactions, offering a complete gaming experience for a one-time purchase.
+Players appreciate the lack of in-app purchases and the focus on a traditional collectible card game format, providing good value without the pitfalls of pay-to-win mechanics.
+Overall, the game is seen as a refreshing alternative to other card games that rely heavily on monetization strategies.

 • “Yeah, this game is one that you buy and that's it; nothing in the game is locked behind microtransactions or any of the other shady practices that other card games employ.”